jsprague2001/redflaredev/README.md

 **Why would you use Redflare?**

-* You want an easy way to add charts to your web page
+* You want an easy way to add professional looking charts to your web page
 * You like D3.js graphs but find coding them time consuming
-* You want a professional looking charts that are ready to use
+* You don't want to learn yet another API or language

 **Who would use Redflare?**
 * You are a web designer and are comfortable with HTML and CSS